humanmade/asset-manager-framework/readme.md

 Try it and your media library will be much improved:

 ![Kittens](assets/KittenProvider.png)

-The `MediaResponse` object takes a `MediaList` along with the total number of available items and the number of items requested per page.
-This is to ensure pagination in the media library (introduced in WordPress 5.8) works.

 You also have access to provider instances during registration via the `amf/provider` filter, so you could use it to decorate providers: